Watching those mesmerizing tricks played by circus artists and the dazzling gravity defying moves by seasoned gymnasts makes us drop our jaws.

 - Your Vestibular system can be improved by minimizing headphone/earphone use at loud volumes.

 - Practice standing on unstable surfaces to boost your somatosensory system.
-Additionally, you can practice side and front-leg kicks.

 Keep the above-mentioned tips under regular practice.
 As you continue, you’ll feel enhanced control over your own body and a heightened sense of balance.

 If you want to know more about all the different ways, we’re able to help you call our office at 239-223-0484 or inquire about cost and appointment availability by clicking here.

 About Author: Dr. Scott Gray